How Many People Are Named Allie?

 An estimated 36,921 people in the United States have the first name Allie.
 It is predominantly female (94.4%).
 The average bearer is 22 years old, and Allie peaked in popularity in 2010 with 1,637 births that year.

-Below you will find a full statistical profile of Allie as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, and state-by-state birth registrations.
+Below you will find a full statistical profile of Allie as a first name in the United States, including gender data, a year-by-year popularity timeline going back to 1880, a decade breakdown, state-by-state birth registrations, and, when available, a 2020 Census snapshot showing who had the name at that point in time.
 You can also check how many people share the full name Allie paired with any surname.

 Estimated Living Americans